-8.3.1 Propose detailed measures to control and limit the spread of pests and weeds on the project site and adjacent areas, particularly declared plants under the Plant Protection Act 1989 and the Land Protection (Pest and Stock Route Management) Regulation 2003 and weeds of national significance.
+- 8.3.1 Propose detailed measures to control and limit the spread of pests and weeds on the project site and adjacent areas, particularly declared plants under the Plant Protection Act 1989 and the Land Protection (Pest and Stock Route Management) Regulation 2003 and weeds of national significance. - 8.3.2 Assess the potential risk of marine pests and vector-borne disease and identify appropriate management strategies that will prevent them being introduced.